If you use Facebook to stay in touch with your friends and family, now there are new reasons to use it for your career and job search!

 Know Your Privacy Settings

-Any status update you share and set as public will show up on your public profile as well as comments you post to Facebook pages and public groups.
+Any status updates you share and set as public will show up on your public profile as well as comments you post to Facebook pages and public groups.

 Other sections of your profile that are public include your